julzaza/wildwitchherbs/_posts/2025-07-13-witchy-plants-for-front-door.md

 Once you plant your threshold herbs (we got a nice bunch to choose from below), strengthen them with ritual:

 - Sprinkle salt in a circle around the plant on **New or Full Moon nights**.
-- Whisper your intention as you water them—*"Guard this place.
+- Whisper your intention as you water them: *"Guard this place.
 Let only good cross."*
 - Tie red string or iron nails into the pot or root space for **added warding**.

+These practices strengthen the plants, but they are only one part of a larger household defense system.
+For full threshold work, clearing methods, and boundary-setting, see the **[Complete Herbal Home Protection Rituals Guide](/home-protection-herbal-rituals-guide/)**.

 ---